This post is sponsored by JOANN. All content and opinions are my own.

 Didn’t these DIY small Christmas trees turn out so cute!

 I’m still trying to decide where to display these adorable trees.
-On my coffee table, under my tree, or maybe on a bookshelf … there are so many options.
+On my coffee table, under my tree, or maybe on a bookshelf or tabletop … there are so many options.

 The tree below with faux leather trim is a favorite.

 I love how sleek it looks, and that jingle bell topper is so fun!

 Planning to make more than one tree?

 Use different trims like I did, or cover different sized trees with the same trims for a more uniform look.

 If you make these miniature Christmas trees, please let me know.

 I’d love to see how they turn out, and how you display them in your home.